KrystianGreblowski/movies-browser/README.md

 ## Features
 - The Movies List is our main website where you can browse the database of the most popular films
-- The People List is a website where you can find a database of most popular actors
+- The People List is a website where you can find a database of the most popular actors
 - The Search Tool allows you to search movies or people involved in making films
 - The Navigation allows you to switch between the Movies List and People List
 - The Pagination allows you to switch to subsequent pages with movies or people